 In 2018 we completed the build of Hedley Hall - our bespoke office and community building and we are delighted to say that this special building has become very much the focal point of the park.
 To date Hedley Hall has been a venue for birthday parties, book club meetings, yoga and art classes - to name a few.
-We are looking forward to using the hall in many new and immaginative ways in the future!
+We are looking forward to using the hall in many new and imaginative ways in the future!

 Barmoor Castle Country Park has been designed and built around the features and views of the countryside around us.
-This has been a gradual evolutionary process and not an impossed vision from above!
+This has been a gradual evolutionary process and not an imposed vision from above!
 We feel that this slower, natural approach has been a fundamental part of the park we have today.

 Take a look around the various areas of the park below:

 This same cannon was brought back to Barmoor where it stood in residence for many years.
 Thus, Cannon Lawn was born.
-It’s name outlives the reality of the actual cannon although it stays with us in memory.
-The Cannon Lawn was the first stage of creating enclaves for holiday homes at Barmoor Castle.
+It’s name outlives the reality of the actual cannon, although it stays with us in memory.
+Cannon Lawn was the first stage of creating enclaves for holiday homes at Barmoor Castle.
 It was opened in 1990 and remains a popular area with an intimate character.